atjohnfeng/Array-Match/README.md

 In **Array Match**, players will be able to:

-1) Revisit any game level previously completed.
+1) Combine method and argument cards to manipulate the board and solve puzzles.
 2) Restart any level in which the player made a mistake.
-3) Combine method and argument cards to manipulate the board and solve puzzles.
+3) Select any level.
+4) View instructions for cards.

 In addition, this project will include: